Olive Oil, Omega 9, and Your Heart

-The term “omega” indicates which carbon has the first double bond on the carbon chain when you start counting from the omega end (remember “alpha” equals beginning and “omega” equals end).
-For omega 3, the first double bond is on the third carbon from the omega end of the carbon chain.
-For omega 6, the first double bond is on the sixth carbon from the omega end, while omega 9 has the first double bond on the ninth carbon.
-Okay, now that everything is clear as mud, let’s move onJ
+The term "omega" indicates which carbon has the first double bond on the carbon chain when you start counting from the omega end (remember "alpha" equals beginning and "omega" equals end).

 Types of fat

 But as we dive into the nitty gritty, some are more heart healthy than others.

 The more omega 3's (such as fish/fish oil rich in EPA/DHA and flaxseed rich in ALA) the better for heart health.

 Omega 6's are found in vegetable oils, such as corn oil, which is very plentiful in the American diet.

 Omega 9 fatty acids are not essential fatty acids like omega 3 and omega 6, because the body can produce omega 9 fatty acids from unsaturated fat.

 To complicate matters a little further, just because you hear a particular oil is a good source of omega 3, does not mean it includes no omega 6 and vice versa.

 A 3 ounce serving of sirloin steak provides 200 mg omega 6 and 70 mg omega 3.

 (Source - I obtained the numbers above from ESHA Food Processor Software.)

 I like olive oil for this reason, but it can be argued that selecting oil that contributes omega 3's to your diet is more beneficial, even though you also gain omega 6's.

 For this reason, it's possible that the monounsaturated fat of olive oil is not the best choice to protect against arterial fat deposits when compared to other fats that offer more omega 3's.

 You need fish in your diet at least twice a week, select a supplement that will provide you at least 1000 mg of omega 3 fatty acids daily (choose a good source of DHA and EPA), use ground flaxseed when appropriate in your meal preparation, and select heart healthy nuts (such as walnuts) once in a while for a snack.